- Rapid Reference 🚀

 - Phenobarbital, lorazepam, and diazepam are all formulated in propylene glycol.
 Administration of large quantities of propylene glycol may lead to intoxication (with symptoms including delirium and metabolic acidosis).

-- Lorazepam: This has the greatest risk of propylene glycol intoxication, because it wears off over hours and needs to be re-dosed frequently.
+- Lorazepam: This has the greatest risk of propylene glycol intoxication, because lorazepam wears off over hours and needs to be re-dosed frequently.
 In particular, giving lorazepam as a continuous infusion very often leads to propylene glycol accumulation.

 - Diazepam: Propylene glycol is less common with diazepam, because diazepam's half-life is longer and less re-dosing is required.